infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 Step 3

 : Visit [community.infiniteflight.com](https://community.infiniteflight.com/) and send a private message to the controller with your callsign, date of Violation and as much detail as you can provide about the event.
-If you cannot find the controller or if you are a new user, you can send the appeal to @reports instead
+If you cannot find the controller or if you are a new user, you can send the appeal to @appeals instead